VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

 ## Reality

 In real world where we live magic doesn't exist.
-So if your idea is based on magic it will probably fail.
+So if your idea is based on magic it will probably fail...
+Or maybe not.
+It can so happen that you'll luckily reach your destination following the white rabbit.
 As I said before there is a many ways which leads you to success.

+{% include image.html src="paths_to_success" alt="many path to success" %}

+None of them is "right" and none of them is "wrong".
+They are different.
+Direct will lead you to success fast.
+But not direct can be more funny and give you more experience.

+The trick is to guarantee you success you need to see the path and understand how does it work.
+Even if you was successful once it can stop working for different preconditions.

 ## Let's the Adult rule

 Everything is your hands.
-You're the responsible for your project, for your code.
+You're the responsible for your project, for your code, for your life.
-Gyu from the book won't protect you.
+Guys from the book won't protect you.
 Analyze, ask your self the question **Why am I doing it?**.
 Ask giants **Why**, they're smart and know the answer, just don't want to bother you with enormous amount of ifs and whens.